loven-doo/mnist_app/README.md

 ## APP Start
 ### From Docker image
 NOTE, if you are planning to use GPU (NVIDIA) install nvidia-docker2 and check if graphics driver is installed on the target machine.
-If you are not planning - user simple 'docker' instead of 'nvidia-docker'
+If you are not planning - use simple 'docker' instead of 'nvidia-docker'

 Dowload and extract the Docker [image](https://drive.google.com/open?id=1tWu9vLMsKPbfpz_u2FmCLCI9CdAZ1Pjn) to the target machine
 Load the image on the target machine: